|OECD Week includes:

 Aspirations for better jobs, health, education and opportunities transcend borders, cultures, and identities, as do values such as equity, respect, solidarity and trust.
 At a time when much of the discourse is centred on division and disconnection, it is salutary to remind ourselves of how much we share and what is to be gained by working together to make these aspirations a reality.

 The Forum was an opportunity to discuss solutions to the most pressing challenges that people face, notably those that none of us can solve alone.
 Importantly, it also addressed how international co-operation needs to be “rebooted”, to work differently in the era of digitalisation, to deliver in a more inclusive manner, to ensure that the benefits are shared more widely.

 OECD Forum 2018 was organised around 90 sessions pertaining to three cross-cutting themes:

-The Ministerial Council Meeting (MCM) will take place at the OECD Paris Headquarters under the chairmanship of Denmark, with Australia and the United Kingdom as Vice-Chairs.
+The Ministerial Council Meeting (MCM) took place at the OECD Paris Headquarters on 30-31 May 2018.
+The MCM chaired by France, with Latvia and New Zealand as Vice-Chairs.

 The opening of the MCM was preceded by the launch of the OECD Economic Outlook (public session).
 The Ministerial meeting comprised both public and closed sessions.

 “Multilateralism is at a crossroads.
 Its ability to deliver effective responses to today’s global challenges is increasingly tested, despite the fact that it remains the best way we have to answer to them.
 How can we best reshape multilateralism to address growing interconnectedness across countries, firms and people as well as rapid technological change?
 How can we respond to those who feel left behind by globalisation?